Qrooz/EE128-Mini-Project-Smart-Fan/README.md

 # EE128-Mini-Project-Smart-Fan
 For UCR EE128 embedded systems class, mini project consists of a "smart" cooling fan which automatically changes its speed according to temperature as well as turning off when it does not detect movement after a preset time.
+Code above shows the signals that the arduino sends to the K64F Freedom Board after detecting temperature shifts as well as movement signals using the passive infrared (PIR) Sensor.